 |Step 2: Migrate workflows||Using SPMT, migrate your SharePoint Server workflows.|

 |Step 3: Activate workflows||Sign in to Power Automate to activate the newly migrated workflows.|

 Make sure that you have:

-- Access to the source: Have SharePoint Server account credentials that have read access to any workflow you plan to migrate.
+- Access to the source: Your SharePoint Server account credentials must have read access to any workflow you plan to migrate.